MicrosoftDocs/azure-dev-docs/articles/terraform/configure-vs-code-extension-for-terraform.md

 1. In the Command Palette text box, start entering `Azure Terraform: Push` and select it when it displays.

-1. Select **OK** to confirm opening of Cloud Shell.
+1. Select **OK** to confirm the opening of Cloud Shell.

     :::image type="content" source="media/configure-vs-code-extension-for-terraform/confirm-opening-of-cloud-shell.png" alt-text="Confirm the opening of Cloud Shell.":::

     **Key points:**

-    - Your workspace files that meet the filter defined in the azureTerraform.files setting in your configuration are copied to Cloud Shell.
+    - Your workspace files that meet the filter defined in the `azureTerraform.files` setting in your configuration are copied to Cloud Shell.

 ## 5. Initialize Terraform within Visual Studio Code